 CMS initiated a voluntary quality measure collection and reporting program in late 2011 and early 2012; mandatory quality measure data collection began October through December 2012, with mandatory data reporting beginning in January and April of 2013.
 Starting January 2013 hospices were required to collect and report the first full year of data.
 In July 2014, the Hospice Quality Reporting Program (HQRP) entered a new phase with the requirement that hospices collect and submit data for a patient-specific Hospice Item Set (HIS).
 Subsequently, beginning in January 2015, hospices had to contract with an outside vendor to collect responses to a hospice experience of care survey.
 Failure to report data results in a 2 percent payment reduction.
+This reduction will increase to 4% in 2022 per the Consolidated Appropriations Act of 2020.
 CMS began public reporting of some hospice quality data on the Hospice Compare site in 2017.
-CMS added two new measures to the HQRP in 2017 - Hospice Visits When Death is Imminent and Hospice and Palliative Care Composite Process Measure.
+The contents of this site were incorporated into Care Compare in 2020.

 CMS is developing a comprehensive standardized patient assessment instrument, HOPE (Hospice Outcomes and Patient Evaluation) The HOPE is intended to replace the HIS and will be used for future hospice quality initiatives and may be used for future payment reform in hospice and indicated that this instrument may be used for future hospice quality initiatives and payment reform.
 CMS ultimately plans to develop a hospice star rating program, as well.